rsaugier/bckpcln/README.md

 # bckpcln

+#### Summary

+This is a small CLI tool to automatically cleanup your less useful local system backups.

+Written in Rust, it is reliable, has very few dependencies, and can easily run in a small server.

+#### Use case:

+On your server, you have put in place a program or script to periodically create local system backups in a directory.
+Your backups are *not* incremental, but **full backups**.

+Over time, the backups quickly pile up, and you have to archive or delete them if you don't want to run out of disk space.

-A small tool to delete oldest and less isolated backups from a directory.
+**bckpcln** is a small tool that allows you to delete some of these backups automatically.

-/!\ This is work in progress!

-####Use case:
+It is intended to be run periodically (via **cron** for example) in the directory where your backups are stored, to "clean" the backups and regain space.

+**bckpcln** won't simply delete the oldest backups, but instead uses an algorithm to try to delete the "less useful" ones.
+It assume that not only the latest backups are important, but also older ones.

+Indeed, ideally, you want to be able to restore your system in its latest state after a hardware failure, but also maybe in some of its older states.
+This can be the case if you want to restore it before a system upgrade failure, or before an intrusion (presuming the backup files were not compromised!).
+Or if you simply want to go back in time, out of curiosity...

+Note that there is no assumption on the rhythm at which the backups are created.

+#### Backup directory format

-You store backups in a directory.
+The backups must stored in a single directory.
-Your backups are *not* incremental, but full backups.
+In this version of **bckpcln**, the backups must be stored in subdirectories in this central directory.
-The backup files are stored in subdirectories, that are named using a pattern that indicates the date of the backup files inside.
+These subdirs must be named using a pattern that indicates the date of the backup files inside.
 The precise content of each subdirectory is not important.

 As an example: